 The type of surgery you need will depend on where the fistula is.

-- If the fistula is below or crosses the lower part of the sphincter muscles, your surgeon will cut the fistula open to your skin and leave the wound open so that it can heal with healthy tissue.
+- If the fistula is below or crosses the lower part of the sphincter muscles (the muscles around your anal canal that control when you open your bowels), your surgeon will cut the fistula open to your skin and leave your wound open so that it can heal with healthy tissue.

 - If the fistula reaches above your sphincter muscles, you may need to have a temporary colostomy (your large bowel opening onto your skin).
 However, this is not common.

 Some complications can be serious and can even cause death.